joelpimienta/CDL_FireSeverity/README.md

 1. Open the `.Rproj` file
 2. In a command prompt/terminal window, activate your Python virtual environment ([see instructions above](#activate-virtual-environment))

+## Generating the Fire Severity Data

+The fire severity data and maps are created in the file `fire-severity-landsat.qmd`.
+This file contains instructions on how to generate new reports.

 ## Resources